simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 can work (useful or not).
 They will be relative to today's date, unless a Y default year directive is in effect, in which case they will be relative to Y/1/1.

-Period expressions must be terminated by **two or more spaces** if followed by additional fields.
-For example, the periodic transaction given below includes a transaction description "paycheck", which is separated from the period expression by a double space.
-If not for the second space, hledger would attempt (and fail) to parse "paycheck" as a part of the period expression.
+### Two spaces after the period expression

+If the period expression is followed by a transaction description, these must be separated by **two or more spaces**.
+This helps hledger know where the period expression ends, so that descriptions can not accidentally alter their meaning, as in this example:

 ```
-;                                2 or more spaces
+; 2 or more spaces needed here, so the period is not understood as "every 2 months in 2020"
 ;               ||
 ;               vv
-~ every 2 weeks from 2018/6/4 to 2018/9  paycheck
+~ every 2 months  in 2020, we will review
     assets:bank:checking   $1500
     income:acme inc
 ```